 Aside from a growing belly, you may notice other changes in your body now that you are pregnant.
 One thing you may notice is the loss of urine when you are not trying to urinate.
-Loss of bladder control, also called incontinence , is common during pregnancy and after childbirth.
+Loss of bladder control, also called incontinence, is common during pregnancy and after childbirth.
 Needing to run to the bathroom often or leaking urine can make you feel embarrassed.
 Do not feel shy about talking to your doctor if you have incontinence.
-She can help you understand and manage bladder control, and make sure there are not other conditions causing your incontinence.
+They can help you understand and manage bladder control, and make sure there are not other conditions causing your incontinence.
 Here is some information to help you learn more.

-The good news is that incontinence may go away once your pelvic muscles heal, usually six weeks or so after giving birth.
+The good news is that incontinence may go away once your pelvic muscles heal, usually 6 weeks or so after giving birth.
 But you can take steps after childbirth to minimize bladder control problems by doing exercises to strengthen your pelvic floor muscles.
 Kegel exercises are one type of pelvic floor muscle exercise.

 Kegel exercises do not require equipment and can be done anywhere—while sitting at your desk, standing in line at the bank, or even lying down in bed.
 They are done by squeezing your sphincter muscles in the same way you would when stopping urine flow.
 After 6-8 weeks of doing the exercises, you may find that you have fewer leaks.